camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/40-patch-level-upgrade/20-upgrade-db.html.md

 ---

-Within a major version we will not change anything on our database structure.
-The database structure of all patch releases is backward compatible to its major version.
+Within a minor version we will not change anything in our database structure.
+The database structure of all patch releases is backwards compatible to the corresponding minor version.